 Written by Gene Caballero on September 29, 2014

-This is an important step that many homeowners skip, which later comes back to haunt them.
+This is an important step that many homeowners skip, and it later comes back to haunt them.

-When interviewing these professionals make sure they work on Residential design-build projects as many only work on commercial projects.
-A good LA will require an investment of 5%-10% of the total project budget, however, this is money wisely invested, especially if you project will require the creation of a master plan with multiple phases executed over several years.
+When interviewing these professionals make sure they work on residential design-build projects as many only work on commercial projects.
+A good LA will require an investment of 5%-10% of the total project budget, however, this is money wisely invested.
+Especially if your project will require the creation of a master plan with multiple phases, executed over several years.

-Next, the most important step is selecting who you are going to partner with to install the project; this can be extremely tricky to get right.
+Next, the most important step is selecting who you are going to partner with to install the project; and this can be extremely tricky to get right.
 It is very important to conduct your due diligence and interview contractors recommended to you by your LA, your neighbors or friends that have had similar work of similar scope completed, and quality landscape contractors you discover in the BBB or possibly observe working on similar projects.

-If you follow this approach, you’ll substantially increase the chances that you’ll have a positive experience, and that the project will actually be fun!
-Upon nearing completion, make sure you have a solid game plan in place for how you are going to maintain your investment.
-If your installing contractor offers ongoing maintenance services that is a natural option to lean towards.
-However, its my experience, that most solid installation companies are not very good at ongoing maintenance, so make sure you vet that aspect of whoever you partner with, as maintenance is a whole different animal altogether.
+If you follow this approach, you will substantially increase the chances that you’ll have a positive experience implementing your landscape design.
+The project will actually be fun!
+Upon nearing completion, of your new landscape make sure you have a solid game plan in place for how you are going to maintain your landscape investment.
+If your installing contractor offers ongoing landscape maintenance services that is naturally the option to lean towards.
+However, its my experience, that most solid landscape installation companies are not very good at ongoing landscaping maintenance.
+Make sure you vet that aspect of whoever you partner with, as landscape maintenance is a whole different animal altogether.

 Get the latest posts in your email

-Written by Gene Caballero on November 19, 2017
+Written by Gene Caballero on February 14, 2018

-Written by Gene Caballero on November 05, 2017
+Written by Gene Caballero on February 07, 2018

-Written by Gene Caballero on October 29, 2017
+Written by Gene Caballero on January 31, 2018